viveky1794/vivek_USB_Notes/USB_notes.md

-1. USB data transfers occur through a series of events called transactions.
+1. USB data transfers occur through a series of events called **transactions**.
 2. Transactions are conducted within a Host-controlled time interval called a frame.
     The length and frequency of the transactions depends upon the **Transfer Type** being used for an endpoint.
 3. The type of transfer which can be sent in a frame, and the frame length is defined by the specified USB speed.
-4. The four possible USB transfer types allowed are:
+4. The four possible USB [transfer types](https://microchipdeveloper.com/usb:transfer) allowed are:
        + Interrupt
        + Bulk
        + Isochronous